independenc3/passion4coding/readme.md

 ## Task at Hand
 To structure the different verticals and niches, you will build a navigation for that with React.

-Please find attached 3 lists (as json): CLICK HERE
+Please find in the json folder 3 lists:
 - 1x Verticals
 - 1x Categories
 - 1x Courses